 - Intel® SSDs provide much higher random I/O performance compared to regular hard drives.
 Performance can be up to 100 times faster on reads, and up to 10 times faster on writes.

 - You can replace multiple hard drives with a much smaller number of Intel SSDs in many server or workstation applications.

 - Using RAID gives you the ability to scale the SSD performance.

 Availability and Data Protection:

-If an application requires capacity larger than a single SSD can provide, several SSD's can be used in a RAID configuration.
-In addition, Intel® RAID Controllers allow online capacity expansion by adding more SSD's to an existing RAID array without disrupting work of the SW applications.
+If an application requires more capacity than one SSD can provide, several SSDs can be used in a RAID configuration.
+Intel® RAID Controllers allow online capacity expansion by adding more SSDs to an existing RAID array without disrupting software applications that are running.